schemedoc/cookbook/recipes/convert-any-value-to-string.md

+# Convert any value to string

 ## Problem

-You need a function that will convert any value to a string
+You need a procedure that will convert any value to a string.

 ## Solution

 ```Scheme
 (define-values (displayed written)
   (let ((repr (lambda (fn)